Construction Material Defect Lawyers

 If you have suffered a serious financial loss due to property damage from a construction material defect, you may be entitled to claim compensation for your loss.
 You should contact a Houston business litigation attorney to learn more about your options.

-The attorneys at Arnold & Itkin LLP aggressively represent clients and can help you in litigation or arbitration of construction material defect claims.
-Contact a Houston construction defect lawyer today.
+The attorneys at Arnold & Itkin aggressively represent clients and can help you in litigation or arbitration of a construction material defect claim.
+Contact a Houston construction defect lawyer today at (888) 493-1629.